JNavas2/Title-Link-Copy/README.md

 # Title-Link Copy: AP-style Title Casing & Hyperlinks

-A privacy-focused Firefox extension for Desktop and Android that creates perfect citations.
+Privacy-focused Firefox extension for Desktop and Android that creates perfect citations.
 Easily copy page titles, URLs, or **rich text hyperlinks** with advanced formatting options, including AP-Style smart capitalization and selected text citation.

+## Browser Compatibility

+✅ **Fully Compatible with Firefox for Android** and **Firefox Desktop**.
+Unlike many clipboard extensions that only function on desktop, Title-Link Copy is optimized for the mobile experience.
+It features a responsive popup specifically designed for Android screens, allowing you to access advanced formatting options on the go.

 ## Features

-### 🖱️ Context Menus (Desktop)
+### 🖱️ Smart Context Menu (Desktop)
-Right-click on the page background or specific links to access a dedicated submenu:
+Right-click anywhere to access a clean, context-aware submenu that adapts to what you clicked:

-* **Page Actions** (Right-click anywhere on page):
+* **Smart Actions** (Works on Page Background OR Links):
-    * 📄 Title + Page URL
+    * 📝 **Title + URL** (Copies Page Title/URL or Link Text/URL)
-    * 📄 Page Title only
-    * 🔗 Page URL only
-* **Link Actions** (Right-click on a link):
-    * 🔗 Link Text + URL
-    * 🔗 Link Text only
+    * 📋 **Title only**
-    * 🔗 Link URL only
+    * 🔗 **URL only**
-* **Universal Action**:
-    * 🌐 **Hyperlink**: Copies a clickable, rich-text link of the Page (or the specific Link you clicked) to the clipboard.
+    * 🌐 **Hyperlink** (Copies as a clickable rich text link)

 ### 📱 Responsive Popup (Desktop & Android)
 A clean, button-based interface available via the browser toolbar: